Happy Birthday Curly-Joe!

 They realized the needed a third Stooge as Joe Besser could not travel because of family health concerns.
 Larry thought DeRita would be perfect and he became a member of The Three Stooges and they began touring in 1958.
 In 1959 they began making a series of feature films for Columbia with Have Rocket – Will Travel released in August 1959.
 Throughout the 1960’s Joe and The Boys made several more feature films, an animated TV series, continued to tour and made numerous television guest appearances and movie cameos.

-They were working on a TV show, Kook’s Tour, when Larry had his stroke that effectively ended the run by The Three Stooges.
+They were working on a new TV show in 1970, Kook’s Tour, when Larry had his stroke that effectively ended the run by The Three Stooges.